 - Expect to see a 50/50 men-to-women ratio as The Yachweek does a fair job at balancing the crowd.
 This should be considered during your crew planning.

 With these planning considerations laid out above, I’d like to leave you with a few words of advice.
-Let go of your inhibitions and doubts, get off social media, this is one of those paramount trips you must do before you become a real “adult”.
-Before the mortgage, kids, and true bills that come as part of your 30’s, make this trip or something similar to it a priority.
+Let go of your inhibitions and doubts, get off social media, this is one of those paramount trips you must do before you get too old.
+Before the mortgage, kids, and bills that come as part of your older adult years, make this trip a priority.
 They say, you’ll miss 100% of the shots you don’t take.
-Yes, that may be corny but in all honesty, this trip changed the way I interact with people and gave me perspective of how harmonious a group of people can quickly become in a brief period of time given the right conditions.
+Yes, that may be corny but in all honesty, this trip changed the way I view adventures and gave me perspective of how harmonious a group of people can quickly bond in a brief period of time given the right conditions.